endpoints/endpoints/README.md

 *Check out the [example implementation](https://github.com/endpoints/example).*

 ## Roadmap
-This project is currently under heavy development.
-If you wish to use this in a production environment, you'll want to track the commit history closely.
+**This project is not currently under active development.** If you wish to continue development on Endpoints within this repository, reach out to [@tkellen](https://github.com/tkellen).

 At the time of this writing, performance is **not** a concern of this project.